Project60/org.project60.sepa/docs/status-model.md

 # Additional statuses

-The status ``INVALID`` can be used to track invalid mandates.
+The mandate status ``INVALID`` can be used to track invalid mandates.

-The status ``INIT`` can be used for mandates, that need to be activated first, e.g. via a validation by the bank.
+The mandate status ``INIT`` can be used for mandates, that need to be activated first, e.g. via a validation by the bank.